parabix/parabix-devel-mirror/README-icgrep.txt

 icgrep 1.0 is designed to offer substantial Unicode support, meeting all the Unicode Level 1 requirements of UTS #18, the Unicode Technical Standard for regular expressions.
+Development of icgrep 2.0 is on track to meet the Unicode level 2 requirements of UTS #18.

 Normal usage to find lines in a file f matching a regexp r is: icgrep r f